 So let’s talk about inclusivity!
-I mean, you’re here, on the Legs4Africa website so you’re already interested in seeing all people being able to access more opportunities.
-Which means that you also realise that we live in a less-than-perfect world in which people with disabilities lack representation.
+I mean, you’re here, on the Legs4Africa website so you’re already interested in seeing increased accessibility for all people.
+Which means that you also realise that we live in a less-than-perfect world in which people with disabilities can lack representation.

 If you would like to learn more about the Malengo Foundation or the UN Sustainable Development goals then check out the Malengo Foundation website.